FeliciaRingblom/pink/README.md

 You can also find a list of all [Named Colors here](https://www.w3schools.com/colors/colors_names.asp)

 If you need help to pick colors that looks good together, you'll find a [color palette picker here](https://www.w3schools.com/colors/colors_palettes.asp)

+## How To
+[Here](https://www.w3schools.com/howto/default.asp) you can find examples on how to build a slideshow, a dropdown menu and much more.

 # Test what you've learned
 - [HTML Quiz](https://www.w3schools.com/html/html_quiz.asp)